chelsea-12/chelseaexamples/h2-threatmodeling.md

 WHAT CAN GO WRONG?

+Using STRIDE, I have come up with the following potential threats.

 - Data breaches are the biggest concern - having someone gain access to customers personal information (name, address, phone number etc.) as well as their payment information
 - Denial of service attacks on the website which can put the business fully out of operation and lead to a loss in sales
 - Accessing the system through employee credentials and being able to see sensitive business information